plantanapp/dnnsharp.github.io/action-form/validations.md

 ![client side validation](/action-form/assets/client-side-validation.png "client side validation")

+## Enable required fields to accept whitespace as a valid input

+If you want your required fields to accept a simple space as a valid input, you could use this option, which can be found in the general settings right under the client side validation checkbox.
+This applies to server side validation and client side validation.

 ## Validate form before submit

 If you are trying to implement a minimum purchase amount on one of your forms and to create an action "if total < 25 then display message", in a Submit Button add the Display Error Message action, and in Condition add the syntax : **[Total] < 25** and add Message as you please.
 On Authorize.net action add the syntax: **[Total] >= 25.**